lukascane/Axiom---Final-Project/README.md

 I'm now integrating the chatbot API endpoints into app.py, which is going to replace the previous fact-checking mechanisms.
 I've designed routes for starting new chats, sending messages, and retrieving the conversation history.
 In addition, I will create a guide for testing the new chatbot features using curl commands.
 This will ensure each part of the implementation functions as expected.# 🧠 Axiom: AI-Powered Fact-Checking Platform

+Building Chat Functionality

+I'm now integrating the chatbot API endpoints into app.py, which is going to replace the previous fact-checking mechanisms.
+I've designed routes for starting new chats, sending messages, and retrieving the conversation history.
+In addition, I will create a guide for testing the new chatbot features using curl commands.
+This will ensure each part of the implementation functions as expected.\

 previosly: